awsdocs/aws-directory-service-admin-guide/doc_source/assign_role.md

 1. On the **Selected role** page, under **Manage users and groups for this role**, choose **Add**\.

 1. On the **Add users and groups to the role** page, under **Select Active Directory Forest**, choose either the AWS Managed Microsoft AD forest \(this forest\) or the on\-premises forest \(trusted forest\), whichever contains where the accounts that need access to the AWS Management Console\.
-For more information about how to set up a trusted forest, see [Tutorial: Create a trust relationship between your AWS Managed Microsoft AD and your on\-premises domain](ms_ad_tutorial_setup_trust.md)\.
+For more information about how to set up a trusted forest, see [Tutorial: Create a trust relationship between your AWS Managed Microsoft AD and your self\-managed Active Directory domain](ms_ad_tutorial_setup_trust.md)\.

 1. Under **Specify which users or groups to add**, select either **Find by user** or **Find by group**, and then type the name of the user or group\.
 In the list of possible matches, choose the user or group that you want to add\.